|

 stabbed.

-Well, that was a rather long
+Well, that was a rather

 excursion.
-Maybe we
+Maybe I

 should get back to the video that